AntonMaltsev/FundMaster/README.md

 Application works and return result as decribed in User story.
 It could be refactored with following well known points:
-	1. It was created solution structure, including test project, but code is not covered with the scope of tests due to time spendings.
+	a.
+It was created solution structure, including test project, but code is not covered with the scope of tests due to time spendings.
 So, point to improve - add tests.
-	2. In ideal case WPF application should follow MVVM pattern, so - using VieModel is also point to improve and refactor.
+	b.
+In ideal case WPF application should follow MVVM pattern, so - using VieModel is also point to improve and refactor.
-	3. Add logging to the application like log4net for example
+	c.
+Add logging to the application like log4net for example
-	4. Add validation on border values for grids, comboboxes and text fields
+	d.
+Add validation on border values for grids, comboboxes and text fields